An official website of the United States government

 The U.S. Census Bureau’s Household Pulse Survey shows that nearly 93% of households with school-age children reported engaging in “distance learning” from home.

-2020 Census Will Help School Districts Prepare for Next Generation of Students
+2020 Census To Help School Districts Prepare for Next Era of Students

 An accurate count of children can help communities meet the need for more educational resources, including new schools.